megfh/megfhdev/src/pages/faq/faq.md

 date: 2021-04-11T22:59:02Z
 ---

-Hello friend 👋, thanks for taking an interest in me and my profile.
+Hello friend 👋 .
+Thanks for taking an interest in me and my profile.
 Below are some answers to the types of questions usually covered in an initial interview.
 Because I value my time and yours, please take the time to read through these before reaching out 🙏